telekom-mms/cmcc-operator/docs/custom-resource.md

 The CAE Feeder type has two kinds: `preview` and `live`.
 The default image as well as the name are `cae-feeder-preview` and `cae-feeder-live`, respectively.

 The database schema and username defaults to `caefeeder` and `mcaefeeder`, respectively.
-You can override it by setting `extra.databaseSchema`.

 The Solr collection is `preview` and `live`, respectively.